AsalRb/Malaria_Detection_CNN/README.md

 ## Project Overview

-Malaria is a life-threatening disease caused by parasites transmitted through the bites of infected mosquitoes.
-Early and accurate detection is critical for effective treatment.
-This project leverages CNNs to analyze blood cell images and automatically classify them.
+Malaria is a life-threatening disease caused by Plasmodium parasites and remains a major global health challenge.
+Manual examination of blood smears under a microscope is time-consuming and highly dependent on expert knowledge.

+In this project, a CNN model is trained to:

+- Learn visual patterns from red blood cell images
+- Distinguish infected cells from healthy ones
+- Achieve robust classification performance using regularization and normalization techniques

 ## Dataset Used:
 - Cell Images for Detecting Malaria- https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria